 Enter Attean, a boy from the Beaver clan.

 The Sign of the Beaver is a brilliant, touching, compelling, well written, lovely book about a 13-year-old named Matt and his struggle to survive.

 and one for good luck … Anne of Green Gables by L.M.
 Montgomery

 Poor Anne (with an “e”), a child from the orphan asylum who is completely alone in the world, wearing an ill-fitting wincey dress, and eagerly hoping she has found a home with a middle-aged brother and sister: the stern and proper Marilla Cuthbert and the desperately shy Matthew Cuthbert.

 But the Cuthberts had requested a *BOY* to help them work on their farm, not a redheaded freckled young girl who doesn’t know how to hold her tongue.

-This novel is as well written as it is compelling and heart warming; the descriptions of nature are charming; the ending both triumphant and terribly terribly sad.
+Anne of Green Gables is as well written as it is compelling and heart warming.
+The descriptions of nature are charming.
+The ending both triumphant and terribly terribly sad.

 What were your favorite books for 12-year-olds?
 What were your favorites when you were twelve?
 We’d love to hear your thoughts about best books for 12-year-olds (or kids at any other age) in the comment section below.